wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/1-introduction.md

-Automating tasks related to storing and manipulating data in Excel is of critical importance for virtually any kind of business.
+Automating tasks related to storing and manipulating data in Excel is essential for virtually any kind of business.

 Working with a large amount of data in Excel is common, especially in large organizations where Excel is used across multiple departments such as sales, accounting, and human resources.
 Excel documents contain data in rows and columns, which is spread across multiple worksheets.